Ayush-Mukherjee1105/triage-assistant/README.md

 ## Contribution
 - Follow contributor guidelines in CONTRIBUTING.md
-- Open PRs against `main` with linked issue and tests
+- Open PRs against `main` with linked issue and tests.
 - Use conventional commits for changelog automation

 ## License
 Specify project license in LICENSE file.

 ## Contacts
 Report bugs or feature requests via the project's issue tracker.